 A Strategy for Israel in the Nineteen Eighties by Oded Yinon (Adopted by the Neocons for World Domination)

 Gary here: A few important points.
 This article and translation talk about antisemitism.
-Well, my natural father was Jewish and I am adopted and I can assure you that I am not anti Semitic.
+Well, (Update after DNA test), I have cousins who are Jewish and I am adopted and I can assure you that I am not anti Semitic.
 What I am is a person who opposes the plan to establish a supreme Israel because of the misuse of Genesis 15:18 by the Zionists in the formulation of this plan.
 Second, I believe that Israel believes she has a foolproof plan sanctioned by God.
 But the problem is, it is not foolproof because it is not sanctioned by God in any way.
 The world is in grave danger because this plan has no sanction in the New Covenant age!
 The Zionists and Neocons who have adopted this plan labor under a false sense of confidence!
 And think of the hardship this doctrine of constant turmoil in the middle east places upon the people of these poor Arab nations.
 The people carrying out this plan have no conscience and no mercy.

 The translator, Israel Shahak, was against this form of Zionism.

 For descendents of Jews, this link is the answer to Militant Zionism and for every form of Zionism/Dispensationalism.

 Gary here: In 1985, the President of Israel, Chaim Herzog, a Labor Party leader, echoed the sentiments of Sharon and Shamir emphasized by Oded Yinon: